zammad/zammad-admin-documentation/manage/scheduler.rst

 Execute changes on objects
    Determine the changes to be made to the object.
 The possible changes depend on the selected object context.
+Be aware that a related object context may not be available (e.g. to perform ticket actions from a user context based scheduler).

    .. warning::